upwaveHQ/API-Doc/source/includes/_cards.md

-state | `integer` | Filter Cards based on their column state board | `integer` | Filter Cards based on their parent Board assigned | `1,2,3` | Filter Cards based on who are assigned
+state | `integer` | Filter Cards based on their column state board | `integer` | Filter Cards based on their parent Board assigned | `1,2,3` | Filter Cards based on who are assigned q | `querystring` | Search for querystring in Card title and description

 The `assigned` parameter supports comma separated list which will be OR'ed.
 For example, to filter Cards that are assigned to either of user-account 1 or 2 you can pass in:
 `?assigned=1,2`

 Date arguments `start_dt` and `end_dt` are given on the format `YYYY-MM-DD`.

+When filters are combined they will be AND'ed together.
+For example to list all Cards that are finished **and** which contains the word "Oslo", simply combine the filters like so: `?finished=true&q=Oslo`

 ## Get a Specific Card